Action Plans for anaphylaxis and allergic reactions - FAQ

 The ASCIA Treatment Plan for Allergic Rhinitis has been developed for people with allergy to environmental inhalant allergens such as grass pollen, dust mite, or mould, resulting in allergic rhinitis.
 This plan is completed by a doctor or nurse practitioner and is meant for the person or the parent and not for schools.
 Most schools do not play a role in the treatment and management of allergic rhinitis.
 However, when medication administration is required at school, parents should liaise with the school.

-Q 13: Can an organisation obtain an adrenaline autoinjector for general use which is not prescribed for a person, and do they require an Action Plan for Anaphylaxis?
+Q 13: Can an organisation obtain an adrenaline injector for general use which is not prescribed for a person, and do they require an Action Plan for Anaphylaxis?

 Yes.
 Adrenaline autoinjectors for general use can be purchased without a prescription at full price from pharmacies.
 The ASCIA First Aid Plan for Anaphylaxis (ORANGE) has been developed for use as a poster, or as an instruction guide to include with an adrenaline autoinjector for general use.
 More information is available at www.allergy.org.au/hp/anaphylaxis/adrenaline-autoinjectors-for-general-use

-Patient information and anaphylaxis training is available from ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand www.allergy.org.au/patients
+Information and training is available from ASCIA, the peak professional body for clinical immunology and allergy in Australia and New Zealand www.allergy.org.au/anaphylaxis

-Patient information and support is available from the following patient support groups for Australia and New Zealand:
+Patient/consumer information and support is available from the following organisations:

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.